Advertiser Disclosure

 Despite everything we’ve discussed already, there’s yet another factor to consider when deciding whether or not to apply for an Ink credit card.

 Chase has been known to suspend its unwritten 5/24 rule from time to time, particularly around the time in which the issuer has new welcome offers for its Ink cards.
-Right now is one of those times, as Chase is featuring elevated welcome bonus offers for both the Ink Business Unlimited card and Ink Business Cash card.
+Right now is one of those times, as Chase is featuring an elevated welcome bonus offer on the Ink Business Preferred card.

 We haven’t seen any data points yet to indicate a suspension of 5/24 to accompany this latest round of elevated offers on these cards, but it’s still early, so we may see it soon.
 It may be worth throwing your hat in the ring, even though your credit score may take a slight dip in the interim.